Sociology — Year 13

 Students will learn about the differing experiences of the criminal justice system that different social classes experience.
 This will promote greater understanding and tolerance of others.

-Term 2: Crime & Deviance and Media
+Term 2: Crime & Deviance and Media and Theories

 Teacher 1: Students will begin this term by learning about right and left realist theories of crime.
 This is followed by learning about patterns and explanations for gender differences in crime.
+Teacher 2: This term will begin with an in-depth look at Marxism as a sociological theory, building in greater detail upon students prior understanding from applying it to other topics.
+Teacher 2 will then move on to looking at how news is selected and presented: is it ideologically biased or purely profit-driven?

 Relative deprivation